7coil/dmail/server/markdown/terms.md

 ### Use

 Your use of DiscordMail shall not be automated via any means, via the Discord API (commonly referred to as 'Selfbots'), macro software, etc for any portion of the product and service, except for the API services exposed at the https://discordmail.com/api/ URL.

+Furthermore, DiscordMail operates under a Fair Use Policy.
+To protect the service from being overloaded, and to free up our allocated E-Mail allowance, you may be temporarily blocked for periods of time if we determine you are abusing the service.

 ### Termination